hadi-gholizadeh/TRE-Hybrid-Coopetition-Supplementary/README.md

 This repository contains the supplementary technical material associated with the manuscript:

-"Hybrid Competitive–Cooperative Dynamic Pricing under Carbon Regulations"
+"Coopetitive Multi-Echelon Supply Chain Network Design under Carbon Regulation: A Bi-Level Game-Theoretic Framework with Dynamic Pricing"

 submitted to Transportation Research Part E: Logistics and Transportation Review.